Our Art and Design Vision – St Nicholas CE Primary

 As our children progress through the school, they revisit media and techniques to help them to explore their own style and allow the freedom to experiment.
 We also strive to ensure the children get an opportunity to be involved in wider artistic experiences, both in and out of school, using opportunities within the local academy trust to do this.

 We want our children to leave us as confident, capable and respectful artists who understand that art is created for many purposes and is accessible to all.

 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the children in our school.

 In our school:

 - All children follow a program of progressive skills in art and design.
 These take place in discrete art and design lessons and also as a means of communication in other wider curriculum subjects.

-- Wherever possible provide firsthand experiences and real things are used to stimulate art and design activities.
+- Wherever possible, first hand experiences and real things are used to stimulate art and design activities, such as our own Forest School.
 Teaching is done in whole class groups followed by group and individual work.
 New techniques and skills are modelled, and examples of work are shown to the children.

 - In group and individual work, pupils have the opportunity to investigate, explore and develop ideas and techniques.
 They are also involved in evaluating their work, celebrating success and identifying areas for improvement.

 - Art activities are scaffolded or extended where needed, to ensure that all pupils can access the tasks and have an appropriate level of challenge.
-Pupils with particular talents are given opportunities to extend them.
 Opportunities for using and extending art skills are built into lessons in other subjects.

 - At St Nics we ensure that children also have access to contemporary (20th and 21st century) artists as well as more traditional ones, that are perhaps more relevant to children today.
 We have worked hard to include a wide range of diverse artists within our art and design curriculum, to help challenge stereotypes and celebrate the diverse world in which we live.